mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/Install/index.md

 # Installing DKP

 1. Install required packages.
 In most cases, you can install the required software using your preferred package manager.
-For example, on a macOS computer, you can use [Homebrew][brew] to install `kubectl` and the `aws` command-line utility by running the following command:
+For example, on a macOS computer, you can use [Homebrew](https://docs.brew.sh/Installation) to install `kubectl` and the `aws` command-line utility by running the following command:

     ```bash
     brew install kubernetes-cli awscli